yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 #### 1.3 The Discriminator
 We will now explore more in depth the ```discriminator``` part of the GAN.
 The discriminator is a classifier whose goal is to distinguish between different classes.
 Given the image of a cat, the classifier should be able to tell whether it's a cat or a dog.
 We can have a more complex case where we want to differentiate cat from multiple classes or the simplest case where we just want to predict cat or not cat.

-In the video below, Jian Yang built quite a good ```binary classifier``` which can differentiate between hot dog and not hog dog, however much to the despair of Erlich.
+In the video below, Jian Yang built quite a good ```binary classifier``` which can differentiate between hot dog and not hot dog, however much to the despair of Erlich.